 Simmering causes the bones and ligaments to release healing compounds like collagen, proline, glycine and glutamine that have the power to transform your health.
 Plus flavor, it helps pull rich flavors into the broth.

 Once simmered 8-12 hours, pour through mesh strainer into another large bowl or pot to catch the wonderful broth.
 You can do two rounds from the same bones and veggies.
 Take the reserved bones and veggies and return to the pot.

-Add another round of water* (do not do if you are making using chicken bones) to the top and simmer again to get even more of the good stuff out.
+Add another round of water* (do not do a second extraction if you are using chicken bones for chicken bone broth) to the top and simmer again to get even more of the good stuff out.
 Repeat all remaining steps.
 Simmer for 4 hours, strain through mesh strainer, cool, remove fat cap, add to other broth, freeze.

 How to Extract More Marrow from the Bones

 Removing the “Fat-Cap” from Bone Broth